kpfell/scala-to-satan/README.md

-hadoop-to-satan
+scala-to-satan
 =============

-Chrome extension that replaces occurrences of 'hadoop' with 'satan'
+Chrome extension that replaces occurrences of 'scala' with 'satan'